Flow Rate Calculator — Pipe Flow, Velocity & Volume (m³/h, L/min, GPM)

 - What is the recommended velocity for water in industrial pipes?

-- For water in carbon steel pipes: discharge lines 1.5–3 m/s, suction lines 0.5–1.5 m/s.
-For pump suction, keeping velocity below 1 m/s reduces NPSHa loss and helps prevent cavitation.
-For slurries, minimum velocity must exceed the settling velocity of solids (typically 1.5–3 m/s depending on particle size and density).
+- For water in carbon steel pipes: pump discharge lines 1.5–3 m/s, pump suction lines 0.5–1.5 m/s.
+For pump suction, keeping velocity below 1 m/s reduces NPSHa loss and prevents cavitation.
+For cooling water: 1.5–2.5 m/s.
+For fire-fighting mains: 2–3 m/s.
+For slurries: minimum velocity must exceed the settling velocity (typically 1.5–3 m/s).
+Higher velocities increase erosion and pressure drop; lower velocities risk solids settling and biological growth (in cooling water).

 - How do I find flow rate if I know pressure drop but not velocity?

-- Can I use this calculator for gas or air flows?
+- Can I use this flow rate calculator for gas or compressed air?

-- What is the difference between volumetric flow and mass flow?
+- What is the difference between volumetric flow rate and mass flow rate?

-- Volumetric flow (Q, m³/s or m³/h) measures the volume of fluid passing a cross-section per unit time.
-Mass flow (ṁ, kg/s or kg/h) = Q × ρ, where ρ is fluid density.
-Mass flow is conserved regardless of pressure and temperature changes, making it preferred for process control and energy balance calculations.
-Volumetric flow is more convenient for pipe sizing.
+- Volumetric flow rate (Q, m³/s or m³/h) measures the volume of fluid passing a cross-section per unit time.
+It changes with temperature and pressure for gases.
+Mass flow rate (ṁ, kg/s or kg/h) = Q × ρ, where ρ is fluid density.
+Mass flow is conserved regardless of conditions — ideal for process control, energy balance, and combustion calculations.
+Use volumetric flow for pipe sizing; use mass flow for process design and heat/mass balances.